symbol/symbol-docs/source/guidelines/writing-a-guide.rst

       Getting into some code
       **********************

-      Present the code and step-by-step explanation.
+      Present the code and step-by-step explanations.

       ************
       What's next?